Internet-Draft | json-proof-algorithms | July 2025 |

 The proof value is an octet string array.
 The first entry is the octet string of the issuer protected header signature, with an additional entry for each payload signature.¶

+trust as being unique and non-replayable.
 Use of the nonce

-header parameter is RECOMMENDED for this purpose.¶
+parameter is RECOMMENDED for this purpose.¶

 This specification registers the nonce